Distinguishing Tidal Disruption Events and Changing-look Active Galactic Nuclei via Variation of Mid-infrared Color: Explanations for differences in MIR color variations

+We studied the influence of CVR and IC by dust geometry (spherical shell or torus) and the inclination angle of the torus.
+We ran simulations for both types of geometry.
+For the torus geometry, we considered two inclinations, $30^\circ$ for face-on torus and $80^\circ$ for edge-on torus.
+For both cases the half-opening angle was set to be $40^\circ$.
+The results are shown in Figure~\ref{fig:simu_dust_shape}(c), (d).

+Face-on torus results in much smaller (bluer) IC than edge-on torus and spherical shell.
+The reason is that the initial MIR emission, mainly from the innermost dust, emerges with a much smaller optical depth.
+The difference in IC is positively correlated with the radial optical depth of the spherical shell or edge-on torus.
+In our simulations where we assumed $\tau_{\rm UV}\sim20$, the IC difference is approximately 0.25 magnitude.

-The pc-scale dust structures in active galaxies generally have torus shape, as indicated by the AGN unified model \citep[e.g.][]{Antonucci1993}.
-However, there is no clear evidence for the anisotropy of nuclear dust structure in inactive galaxies.
-The ANT samples are selected in the optical band, and hence, their toruses are more likely to be face-on.
-Thus, the difference in the dust geometry can explain why ANTs have smaller ICs than TDEs.
+The ANTs in our sample are selected in the optical band, and hence, their tori are more likely to be face-on.
+While for TDEs, the dust geometry might be better described by a spherical shell since there is no clear evidence for the anisotropy of nuclear dust structure in inactive galaxies.
+Therefore, the difference in the dust geometry can explain why ANTs have smaller ICs than TDEs.

+In addition, face-on torus results in a slightly larger CVR than the spherical shell with a difference of $\sim0.1-0.2$ mag yr$^{-1}$.
+The CVR difference may be because the echo produced by the peak luminosity is bluer due to smaller emergent optical depth, and has a larger color difference with the echo from outer region with red color.